 Being such a small country, Montenegro is lucky to have access to three international airports – Tivat, Podgorica and Dubrovnik, across the border in Croatia.
 So flying to Montenegro is really easy.
-You can find out more about flights to Montenegro here.

 If you're not hiring a car on arrival, you'll need to book a transfer to your next stop.
 There are private taxis at the airports, but these can be severely overpriced (especially in Tivat) and finding and haggling with a driver is stressful when you've just got off a plane.

 Booking a transfer in advance means that you can just get off the plane and meet the driver waiting for you.
 You can find transfer options and pricing.